Meghan Markle’s Brother Thomas Jr To Star In Celebrity Boxing Match

 It’s no secret to royal fans that Meghan Markle’s American family are quite comfortable with media attention.
 After all, her dad and half-siblings have been more than willing to give interviews to major outlets.
 Plus, nephew Tyler Dooley already starred in a reality TV last summer, called The Royal Life on MTV.
-Not to be outdone by his son, Thomas Jr is also going to make his TV show debut by appearing at a Celebrity Boxing Match on June 29, revealed The Daily Mail.
+Not to be outdone by his son, Thomas Jr. is also going to make his TV show debut by appearing at a Celebrity Boxing Match on June 29, revealed the Daily Mail.
 So far, the opponent has yet to be named.

 Boxing promoter Feldman is the one that signed Thomas up for the event, noting that “I give a lot of people a shot in the ring and I saw Tom’s name with Meghan and I thought it would be really cool and interesting.”

 “I contacted him last week and he got back to me and we put it together, we’re all set we’re just looking for an opponent.
 I have a couple of guys in mind, I won’t say names yet.”